lposs/fretes/README.md

 # Samples:

-am-dj-persistent - example that shows how to run OpenAM, OpenDJ and a persistent configuration.
-This uses Kubernetes Persistent Volumes.
+am-idm-dj - example that shows how to run OpenAM, OpenDJ  and OpenIDM using persistent volumes.
 This is the most recent work - so start here.
 Please see the README notes in that folder

-am-dj-idm - example that includes OpenAM, OpenDJ, OpenIDM.
-This configuration is not persistent and will disappear when you quit.

 openidm - Run's OpenIDM with the Postgres database.
 Also configures an instance of OpenDJ